-The draft would give judges overly broad discretion to close hearings and to hear anonymous witnesses and would undermine the right to an effective defense by obliging lawyers of presumed terrorists to reveal information about their clients.
-In addition, the draft does not offer sufficient judicial oversight over giving police exceptional powers to interfere with privacy in counterterrorism operations.
+However, with regard to judicial oversight of the security and intelligence services, there remain serious flaws in the draft counter terrorism law.
+Rather than placing surveillance decisions under the exclusive oversight of independent judges, it extends the power to order such measures to prosecutors, who under Tunisian law are linked to the executive branch.
+Furthermore, the draft law would give judges overly broad discretion to close hearings and to hear anonymous witnesses.
+It would also undermine the right to an effective defense by obliging lawyers of suspected terrorists to reveal information about their clients.
+In addition, the draft does not offer sufficient judicial oversight over exceptional police powers to interfere with privacy in anti-terrorism operations.